A month at a time: The Road to Japan

 Moving country can be complicated with a lot of moving parts.
 Most of which don't justify posts of their own, so here is a little running blog of how the move is going.
-I'm updating it each month so please check back every now and then!
+I'm updating it each month until I land so please check back every now and then!

 I have since reformatted this post so that the newest entries are at the top for those who check back for updates.
 New readers please start at the bottom.